Exploring the evolution of red and blue galaxies in different cosmic web environments using IllustrisTNG simulation: Data

 At each redshift, we extract various galaxy properties from the publicly available group catalog, which provides details on both halos and subhalos.
 The FoF algorithm is used to identify halos, while the subhalos (or galaxies) are identified using the SUBFIND algorithm~\cite{springel01, dolag09}.
 In this work, we select only galaxies with a non-zero \textit{SubhaloFlag}, as a value of zero indicates a subhalo of non-cosmological origin.
 Additionally, we impose a stellar mass criterion, choosing galaxies in the range $9 < \log_{10}(\frac{M_{\star}}{M_{\odot}}) < 12$.
 Stellar mass is defined as the total mass of star particles within twice the stellar half-mass radius $(r_{stars},1/2)$~\cite{pillepich18}.
-For $(u-r)$ colour, we use the supplementary catalog provided by ~\cite{nelson18}.
-The star formation rates are obtained from the \textit{SubhaloSFRinRad} field in the group catalog.
-In IllustrisTNG, star formation is modeled following ~\cite{springel03}.
+For $(u-r)$ colour, we use the supplementary catalog provided by \cite{nelson18}, which provides apparent magnitudes for different snapshots and dust-corrected absolute magnitudes only at $z=0$.
+At $z=0$, we use the dust-corrected absolute magnitudes to compute colours.
+For all other redshifts ($z > 0$), we compute colours using the apparent magnitudes, as dust-corrected values are not available.
+Since colour is determined by the difference between magnitudes in two bands, and the distance modulus is the same for both bands of a given galaxy, the colour remains a relative quantity.
+Although the absence of dust correction at $z>0$ may introduce systematic offsets, our classification method is designed to be robust to such effects.
+Specifically, we apply Otsu’s thresholding method \citep{otsu79, pandey23} to the $(u-r)$ colour distribution at each redshift and in different stellar mass bins.
+This data-driven method identifies the optimal colour threshold based on the bimodal distribution of galaxy colours, allowing for a consistent and redshift-dependent separation of red and blue populations without relying on fixed colour cuts or rest-frame corrections.
+The bimodal distribution is more prominent in $(u-r)$ than other colours, such as $(g-r)$.
+The u-band flux is strongly affected by young, hot stars, while r-band flux traces older stars.
+This makes $(u-r)$ colour a better indicator of recent star formation activity, whereas $(g-r)$ is less sensitive to changes in young stellar populations.
+We obtain the star formation rates from the \textit{SubhaloSFRinRad} field in the group catalog.
+In IllustrisTNG, star formation is modeled following \cite{springel03}.
 For our analysis, we use the instantaneous star formation rate, which is the sum of the star formation rates of all star-forming gas cells within twice the stellar half-mass radius of the galaxy.